-- 1. Demonstrate knowledge and understanding of elements of economics, finance, accounting, marketing, operations management, organizational behavior, business law, information technology, business statistics, and social responsibility. - 2.
+- 1. Demonstrate knowledge of elements in economics, finance, accounting, marketing, operations management, organizational behavior, business law, information technology, business statistics, and social responsibility. - 2.
 Demonstrate proficiency in the use of business-related software applications. - 3.
 Define the ethical responsibilities of business organizations and identify relevant ethical issues - 4.
-Understand how the business environment, including culture, differs across countries - 5.
+Describe the key components of the business environment that vary across countries and identify how these differences present challenges and opportunities for the conduct of business. - 5.
 Possess awareness of cultural differences and how these differences affect business decisions - 6.
 Identify characteristics and roles of groups and teams - 7.
 Identify characteristics and roles of managers and leaders